networknt/light-4j/docs/content/architecture/spring-is-bloated.md

 ---
 date: 2016-10-09T08:15:27-04:00
-title: spring is bloated
+title: Spring is bloated
 ---
-## Introduction
+#

 Over the years, Spring seemed to be the replacement of JEE servers with IoC container and light weight servlet container as its foundation.
 Especially